nextapps-de/flexsearch/README.md

 <a name="options"></a>
 ## Options

 FlexSearch ist highly customizable.
-Make use of the the <a href="#profiles">right options</a> can really improve your results as well as memory economy or query time.
+Make use of the the <a href="#presets">right options</a> can really improve your results as well as memory economy or query time.

 <table>
     <tr></tr>